buildcore-io/core/packages/lib/README.md

 # About

-Your Enterprise ready web3 plug & play platform
+Build.5 - Your Enterprise ready web3 plug & play platform

-# Framework
+# Overview

-The platform is designed to eventually transition away from all centralized services.
-It has been build using modern development tools and primarely using Typescript language.

-Back-end is written as serverless functions (see /packages/functions)

-Library for third parties is located under /packages/lib and /packages/interfaces

-### /packages/functions

-- Typescript Functions
-- Firestore (Database)
-- Typescript
+Build.5 library to interact with our APIs.

 # 🤝 Contributing